Ishansoni06/ERC_Password_Display/README.md

 Teams must implement:
 - An encoding strategy for the password
-- A visual display on LED matrices using a 2-bit-per-LED encoding scheme (4 distinct states/colors)
 - A decoder system using a camera and image processing (e.g., OpenCV)
-- An error-correction method capable of recovering the original password in case of visual distortion or noise

 ## Ideas Discussed